 Since Cambridge is a student-oriented city, you can find lots of ways to cut corners on your budget.
 Here are my top tips for saving money when you visit Cambridge:

-- Attend a lecture – Attending a free lecture at the university is well worth it.
+Attend a lecture – Attending a free lecture at the university is well worth it.
 You can experience what the students do and be immersed in the academic world for an afternoon.
 Check the university’s website for the official public talks to play student for the day!

-- Walk in the parks – The parks are mostly free here (the Botanical Garden charges a small entrance fee) and are a great place to relax.
+Walk in the parks – The parks are mostly free here (the Botanical Garden charges a small entrance fee) and are a great place to relax.
 Bring a book, pack a snack, and lounge the day away!

-- Take a free walking tour – If you want to get a better feel for the city, be sure to take a free walking tour.
+Take a free walking tour – If you want to get a better feel for the city, be sure to take a free walking tour.
 They only last a couple of hours and are a great way to engage with the city’s history.
 Don’t forget to tip your tour guide!

-- Visit the Visitor Information Centre – Pop into the Visitor Information Centre as they often have discounted tickets for punting and other activities around the city.
+Visit the Visitor Information Centre – Pop into the Visitor Information Centre as they often have discounted tickets for punting and other activities around the city.
 They can let you know what’s happening and show you how to save money.

-- Stay with a local – If you’re on a budget, use Couchsurfing to get free accommodation.
+Stay with a local – If you’re on a budget, use Couchsurfing to get free accommodation.
 It’s a great way to cut costs while connecting with a local.
 Many students are away in the summer, however, so be sure to apply early.

-How to Get Around Cambridge
+How to Get Around in Cambridge

 City bus fares cost 1-3 GBP per ride depending on how far you go.
 An all-day pass is 4.50 GBP.

 Additionally, London is only an hour away from Cambridge by bus or train, making it easy to plan a day or weekend trip to the university town.
-You’ll pay between 11-16 GBP for a bus or 16-26 GBP for a train.
-Note: buying in advance can lower prices significantly.
+Flixbus has tickets for as little as 4 GBP, but the timings are pretty anti-social (think midnight or later).
+National Express has options for around 21 GBP but you have to change at Heathrow.

 Bicycle – Renting a bike is a great way to explore the outer areas of the city.
-Full-day rentals cost around 15 GBP.
+Full-day rentals (8 hours) cost around 15 GBP.

-Taxis – Taxis start at 2.80 GBP and go up 1.75 GBP per mile.
+Taxi – Taxis start at 2.80 GBP and go up 1.75 GBP per mile.
 Since prices add up fast, I suggest skipping the taxis if you can.

 Ridesharing – Uber is available here, however, since you can walk everywhere and the bus is super affordable, I suggest skipping the rideshares.